 15. Darwin Falls

-Remember I told you at the beginning of the article that Death Valley is an incredible national parks with a wide array of landscapes and biodiversity?
+Remember I told you at the beginning that Death Valley is an incredible national parks with a wide array of landscapes and biodiversity?

 A few people know that there’s actually a cool waterfall in Death Valley that can be reached by a 2-mile roundtrip hike.
 To get there, you need to arrive in Panamint Springs on the west side of the park.